kusz0/ResourceManagementSystem/README.md

 # ResourceManagementSystem

 A .NET 8 console application that simulates a distributed-style company resource management system.
-The project demonstrates object-oriented design, clean architecture principles, and incremental development using Git.

 ## Project Description